KirillDan/Friendly-OAuth2-Server/README.md

 # Friendly-OAuth2-Server
+## Cross platform Oauth2 and OpenId authorization server
+> [!IMPORTANT]
+> This is test version.
+Don't use it in production.
+> In production use prod version.

+> [!NOTE]
+> The admin panel and login form support English and Russian languages.

 ### Starting the authorization server
 1. Download java jre 17 version
 2. Download Friendly-OAuth2-Server jar file and license.lic file